frodef/getx/README.md

 ## Intro

-A DWIM-ish mechanism - or query language of sorts - to query hierarchical data structures.
+A DWIM-ish mechanism - or query language of sorts - to query hierarchical data structures in Common Lisp.
 Or, CL:GETF on steroids!

 ## Syntax